wp-plugins/jonradio-private-site/readme.txt

 Whenever you change your WordPress Permalinks (Settings-Permalinks in Admin panels), this *jonradio Private Site* plugin does **not** automatically change any URLs you have entered in the plugin's Settings.
 You will therefore want to make changes to URLs in the plugin's Settings whenever you change Permalinks.

 == Changelog ==

+= 2.9 =
+* Set Landing Location for logins via Meta Widget link, as well as automatic Login prompts

 = 2.8 =
 * Add Prefix option to Always Visible URLs